-New York has something for everyone.
-The state has rural, scenic areas, as well as cities with high rise buildings and everything in between.
-Along with its many offerings, New York also suffers from traffic congestion, inclement weather, and many other issues that lead to car accidents.
-If you were injured in a New York car accident that someone else’s recklessness or carelessness caused, you can pursue compensation for your expenses through a New York car accident lawsuit.
-Let the experienced New York car accident lawyers at Dolman Law Group Accident Injury Lawyers, PA help you understand your legal options by contacting us for a free case evaluation.
+New York offers something for everyone.
+The state has rural, scenic areas, as well as high rise cities with cultural experiences and everything in between.
+However, New York also suffers from traffic congestion, bad weather, and other issues that lead to car accidents.
+If you were injured in a car accident caused by someone else's negligence, talk to an experienced New York car accident lawyer right away.

 If you have been injured in a car accident in New York, your personal injury protection (PIP) policy will likely provide coverage for some of your medical expenses and lost wages.
-If your accident was the result of someone else’s careless or reckless actions, and your injuries meet the state’s serious injury threshold, then you likely qualify to file a New York car accident lawsuit.
-Injuries that meet this threshold include those that involve:
+If your accident was the result of someone else's careless or reckless actions, and your injuries meet the state's serious injury threshold, then you likely qualify to file a New York car accident lawsuit.
+Injuries that meet this threshold include:

 - Broken bones

 - Permanent impairment of use of a body organ or limb